Live From EuropeSaturday, July 4

 «Esimesed, kes kirjutasid sõna «sõda»»: kuidas sõltumatu väljaanne jääb ellu linnas, kus ebamugavaid küsimusi ei armastata Daugavpilsis on paljud meediakanalid olnud ajalooliselt tihedalt seotud poliitikute või ärihuvidega.
 Sõltumatu väljaanne «Tšaika» otsustas tegutseda teistsuguste reeglite järgi.
 Kuidas töötab toimetus piirilinnas, miks lugejad ajakirjanikke korraga armastavad ja vihkavad ning kuidas linn on aastatega muutunud, rääkis «Tšaika» peatoimetaja Inna Plavoka Rus.Postimehele.

-postimees · about 2 hours ago
+postimees · 12 days ago

 Live From Europe